-Reaching half-term, our nannies have been chatting to each other about where to take the kids in a Covid world.
-Yes, it’s a total pain that we can’t all meet up indoors but have you seen those beautiful autumn trees this year?
+Reaching the Easter holidays, our nannies have been chatting to each other about where to take the kids in a Covid world.
+Yes, it’s a total pain that we can’t all meet up indoors but have you seen the beautiful spring blossom starting to bloom?

 So, here are our nannies’ top picks for places to go outside with kids.
 Whether you’re in North, East, South or West London we’ve got you covered.